somleng/somleng-project/docs/GETTING_STARTED.md

 Use cURL or your favourite HTTP client, e.g. [Postman](https://www.postman.com/) to initiate an outbound call.

-You can also download the latest [Somleng Twilreapi OpenAPI specification](https://www.somleng.org/docs/twilreapi/open_api.json) and import it into [Postman](https://www.postman.com/).

 Remember to replace the placeholders with your Account SID and Auth Token.
 You can set the URL to any URL which returns valid TwiML.

 ```